 - The DSL takes lead responsibility for our school's child protection and wider safeguarding arrangements.
-This includes online safety and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online. - During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns. - In the event that non-urgent matters arise out of school hours, our DSL can be contacted, if necessary by email head@holtsmereinfants.herts.sch.uk 07966 947612 - When the DSL is absent, please contact school's Deputy DSL(s) Safina Razzaue srazzaque@holtsmereinfants.herts.sch.uk Kathryn Lloyd klloyd@holtsmereinfants.herts.sch.uk - If the school's DSL and deputies are not available or cannot be reached, the Headteacher's out of office details are on the website
+This includes online safety and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online. - During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns. - In the event that non-urgent matters arise out of school hours, our DSL can be contacted, if necessary (by email or phone). - When the DSL is absent, please contact school's Deputy DSL(s) Kelly Lord and Natasha Brotherton